noisyoscillator/pbhattacharyya/content/authors/alison/_index.md

 ---
 authors:
-- alison
+- pinaki
-bio: I'm a developmental psychologist, former NIH Principal Investigator, and autism researcher who loves programming.
+bio: I'm a researcher in the field of Statistical Mechanics, Polymer Physics.
 education:
   courses:
   - course: PhD in Developmental Psychology & Quantitative Methods